 The draft [I-D.ietf-netconf-restconf] describes a REST-like interface called RESTCONF, which uses HTTP methods to access structured data defined in YANG [RFC6020].
-RESTCONF allows access to data resources contained in NETCONF [RFC6241] data-stores.
-RESTCONF messages can be encoded in XML [XML] or JSON [RFC7159].
-The GET method is used to retrieve data resources and the POST, PUT, PATCH, and DELETE methods are used to create, replace, merge, and delete data resources.
+The use of standardized data sets, specified in a standardized language such as YANG, promotes interoperability between devices and applications from different manufacturers.

-A large amount of Management Information Base (MIB) [RFC3418] specifications already exists for monitoring purposes.
-This data can be accessed in RESTCONF if the server converts the SMIv2 modules to YANG, using the mapping rules defined in [RFC6643].
+A large amount of Management Information Base (MIB) [RFC3418] [mibreg] specifications already exists for monitoring purposes.
+This data can be accessed in RESTCONF or CoMI if the server converts the SMIv2 modules to YANG, using the mapping rules defined in [RFC6643].